-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Acupuncture • Available for people with chronic low back pain under certain circumstances.
-Any type of diaper or incontinence undergarment, under pad, whether disposable or not Not covered under any condition Assistive listening devices Not covered under any condition Batteries or battery chargers for patient-owned ventilators or power adapters, chargers, and batteries used as alternative power sources for any equipment capable of AC power operation Not covered under any condition
+Services not covered by Not covered under any Covered only under specific Medicare condition conditions Acupuncture Additional coverage may be provided by your former employer.
+See your Summary of Benefits.
+Any type of diaper or Additional coverage may be incontinence undergarment, provided by your former under pad, whether employer. disposable or not See your Summary of Benefits.
+Not covered under any Assistive listening devices condition Batteries or battery chargers Not covered under any for patient owned ventilators condition or power adapters, chargers, and batteries used as alternative power sources for any equipment capable of AC power operation Cosmetic surgery or Covered in cases of an procedures accidental injury or for improvement of the functioning of a malformed body member.
+Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance Cost for services above and Not covered under any beyond the out of network condition rate Custodial care Not covered under any condition Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
-Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.
-Cost for services above and beyond the out of network rate Not covered under any condition Custodial care Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
-Not covered under any condition Erection or contraception devices or systems Not covered under any condition Experimental medical and surgical procedures, equipment and medications.
+- Erection or contraception Not covered under any devices or systems condition Experimental medical and surgical procedures, equipment and medications.
 Experimental procedures and items are those items and procedures determined by Original Medicare to not be generally accepted by the medical community.
-May be covered by Original Medicare under a Medicare- approved clinical research study or by our plan.
+May be covered by Original Medicare under a Medicareapproved clinical research study or by our plan.
 See Chapter 3, Section 5 for more information on clinical research studies.
 Fees charged for care by your immediate relatives or members of your household.
 Not covered under any condition Full-time nursing care in your home.
-Not covered under any condition Hearing services.
-Not covered under any condition
+Not covered under any condition Hearing services Ear molds Additional provider visits Hearing aid return fees Loss & damage warranty costs associated with excluded items are the responsibility of the member and not covered by the plan.
+Hearing services and aids not purchased through Plan's administrator See Hearing Services, in your Summary of Benefits, for more information.
+Home-delivered meals Not covered under any condition Homemaker services including basic household assistance, such as light housekeeping or light meal preparation. • See Daily Activity Support in the Summary of Benefits.